 GRTWA is a co-educational, pluralistic, Jewish day school which offers a challenging, integrated, dual curriculum in General Studies and Judaic Studies.
-GRTWA is a member of RAVSAK, an organization of community day schools.
+GRTWA is a member of PRIZMAH, an organization of community day schools.
 As a community day school, we warmly welcome families from every branch of Judaism as well as Jewish children from unaffiliated families.

 Is GRTWA an accredited school?